A tutorial for responsive.grid - Fluid and responsive grid framework

 The first item in a row is layed out with some small padding on the left (0.8333em) whereas the last item in a row has a small padding on the right (0.8333em).

-• The <d> part in the name is the same as for the "<d>-span-<n>" class names.
-It is there (like with the Columns concept) to adapt the number of grid columns to various screen sizes.
+class names.
+It is there (like with the Columns concept) to adapt the number of grid columns to various screen sizes. - The

 Example 1 - A block grid with a fixed maximum of 3 items per row.